panda-re/panda/panda/docs/manual.md

 [`stringsearch`](../plugins/stringsearch), and
 [`file_taint`](../plugins/file_taint).

+You can also attach a GDB client to replay, allowing you to debug the guest system using PANDA's [**time-travel debugging**](./time-travel.md).

 ## A Tour of QEMU

 In order to use PANDA, you will need to understand at least some things about